-7.69 In IP 33, the ALRC asked if client legal privilege were to be abrogated or modified, whether any safeguards should be put in place-in particular, whether use or derivative use immunity should be conferred.77
+7.77 In IP 33, the ALRC asked if client legal privilege were to be abrogated or modified, whether any safeguards should be put in place-in particular, whether use or derivative use immunity should be conferred.

-71 See Ibid s 19D.
+See Ibid s 19D.

-72 X v Australian Prudential Regulation Authority (2007) 232 ALR 421.
+X v Australian Prudential Regulation Authority (2007) 232 ALR 421.

-73 X and Y were two senior managers of an international reinsurance business based in Germany.
+X and Y were two senior managers of an international reinsurance business based in Germany.

-74 Royal Commissions Act 1902 (Cth) s 6M provides that a person who uses, causes or inflicts any violence, punishment, damage, loss or disadvantage to any person for or on account of the person having appeared as a witness before a Royal Commission; or any evidence given by him or her before any Royal Commission is guilty of an indictable offence.
+Royal Commissions Act 1902 (Cth) s 6M provides that a person who uses, causes or inflicts any violence, punishment, damage, loss or disadvantage to any person for or on account of the person having appeared as a witness before a Royal Commission; or any evidence given by him or her before any Royal Commission, is guilty of an indictable offence.

-75 X v Australian Prudential Regulation Authority (2007) 232 ALR 421, [59].
+X v Australian Prudential Regulation Authority (2007) 232 ALR 421, [59].

-76 Sparke Helmore Lawyers, High Court Challenge to Regulator's Use of Royal Commission Evidence Unsuccessful (2007) <www.sparke.com.au/sparke/news/publications.jsp> at 10 April 2007.
+Sparke Helmore Lawyers, High Court Challenge to Regulator's Use of Royal Commission Evidence Unsuccessful (2007) <www.sparke.com.au/sparke/news/publications.jsp> at 10 April 2007.

-77 See Australian Law Reform Commission, Client Legal Privilege and Federal Investigatory Bodies, IP 33 (2007), Question 7-2.
+See Australian Law Reform Commission, Client Legal Privilege and Federal Investigatory Bodies, IP 33 (2007), Question 7-2.

-7.70 Submissions and consultations were divided on the issue of immunities.
-Some stakeholders that opposed abrogation of client legal privilege also expressed opposition to safeguards in the form of either of the immunities.78 For example, the NSW Bar Association submitted that:
+7.78 In response to IP 33, submissions and consultations were divided on the issue of immunities.
+Some stakeholders that opposed abrogation of client legal privilege also expressed opposition to safeguards in the form of either of the immunities.
+For example, the NSW Bar Association submitted that: